s-clausen/cecher/README.md

 The Cecher is a C++ software developed for efficient computation of Čech persistence barcodes.
 It heavily outperforms current software ([Dionysus], [GUDHI]) and is especially adapted to handle high ambient dimensions.
 Its main features are:

-  - a core persistence algorithm adapted from the C++ code of the ultrafast [Ripser], featuring its memory-efficient philosophy, its support for coefficients in prime fields and use of a combination of cohomology, clearing, and zero-apparent pairs shortcut
+  - a core persistence algorithm adapted from the C++ code of the ultrafast [Ripser], featuring its support for coefficients in prime fields, its memory-efficient philosophy, and use of a combination of cohomology, clearing, and zero-apparent pairs shortcut
-  - a version of the union-find algorithm in [Ripser] featuring compression
+  - a version of the union-find algorithm in [Ripser] with compression
   - a symbolic perturbation of the Čech filtration, allowing to skip the construction of many columns of the coboundary matrix (and with them the corresponding zero-persistence pairs)
   - a novel minimal enclosing sphere implementation, featuring efficient computation in high ambient dimensions and outperforming in the context of a persistence algorithm established software like [Miniball].
   - and a lazy-exact computation, primarily computing with an interval arithmetic type, and recomputing with an rational exact type when necessary